escobard/aws-cloud-apps/server/postgres/README.md

 ### Recommended - Start PostgreSQL & pgAdmin with Docker Compose

-`docker-compose -f compose.yml up`
+`docker-compose up`

 Navigate to `localhost:8080` to browse the database.

-Login to pgadmin with the username and password in the [Docker compose yaml](compose.yml).
+Login to pgadmin with the username and password in the [Docker Compose YAML](compose.yml).

+Set up a connection to the database, using the container name as the host, container port as the port and username / password in the [Docker Compose YAML](compose.yml).

+For more detailed instructions, feel free to read through [Running PostgreSQL with Docker](https://towardsdatascience.com/how-to-run-postgresql-and-pgadmin-using-docker-3a6a8ae918b5).

 ### Run Docker commands with NPM scripts